shedivesin/emoji/README.md

 # Geomancy Emoji
-This repository contains images of the sixteen geomantic figures, in both PNG and SVG format.
-In both cases, the images are of a white [squircle][1] (that is, the superellipse such that `x^4+y^4=r^4`) with the geomantic figure superimposed over it in black (for latent lines) and crimson (for active lines).
+This repository contains images of the sixteen geomantic figures, in both their Western and Arabic variants, in both PNG and SVG format.
+In all cases, the images are of a white [squircle][1] (that is, the superellipse such that `x^4+y^4=r^4`) with the geomantic figure superimposed over it in black (and crimson, for the Arabic variants).

-The PNG versions were the originals, since it's trivial to draw a squircle pixel-by-pixel.
+The PNG versions were the originals, since it's easy to draw a squircle pixel-by-pixel.
 To draw the SVGs, one has to approximate the squircle using cubic Bezier splines; I did this using a generalization of [this technique][2] (using eight arc segments, instead of four).